mcfnord/rml/src/bc.md

 and I was acquitted of all other charges after a bench trial.

-Pierce County voters may or may not want a prosecutor who pushes meritless charges through an entire trial, but the very public statements Lindquist made about me merit the review and censure of the Bar Association.
+The very public statements Lindquist made about me merit the review and censure of the Bar Association.

 ## Public and prejudicial extrajudicial comments